 The solution is to follow the golden ratio of 1:17.
 For every gram of coffee, use 17 grams of water to make that ideal cup.
 Using a digital scale will ensure that the proportions are perfect every time.

-If you are one of those who only drinks coffee when it’s boiling hot, you may be breaking the rules of brewing.
+If you are one of those who only drink coffee when it’s boiling hot, you are breaking the rules of brewing.
 Many of us are accustomed to pouring freshly boiled water over the grounds; however, the ideal temperature for optimal extraction is slightly below boiling point, between 90°C to 96°C.

 Water beyond that temperature destroys the oils and flavours in the beans.
 The compounds and aroma of the beans will be released too quickly, causing an unpleasantly low-quality taste.
 On the other hand, underheated water slows down the extraction process.
 As a result, the beans can’t reach the full expression of its flavour.